derek2403/memest-cutest-platform/README.md

 ### Modular Plugin Diagram

-To further expand Memest Cutest Project’s capabilities, we will be developing a modular plugin system where both users and developers can contribute new services, block types, and integrations.
+To further expand Memest Cutest Platform’s capabilities, we will be developing a modular plugin system where both users and developers can contribute new services, block types, and integrations.
 This open-source ecosystem will allow the platform to grow continuously, adapting to new tools, services, and blockchain networks as they emerge.
 Users will be able to install and configure plugins easily, ensuring that they are always able to integrate the latest technologies into their workflows.

-We aim to build a community-driven platform where anyone can contribute to the project’s evolution, creating a constantly growing repository of pre-built workflows, service blocks, and integrations.
+We aim to build a community-driven platform where anyone can contribute to the Platform’s evolution, creating a constantly growing repository of pre-built workflows, service blocks, and integrations.

 ---